Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ##Adding the KIDOZ Feed Button
 <a href="url"><img src="https://kidoz-cdn.s3.amazonaws.com/sdk/btn_animation.gif" align="right" height="96" width="96" ></a>
 You can also call the `Feed View` by adding the `Feed Button` - in this case the `Feed View` will be shown following a click on the `Feed Button`.
-You can add the `Feed Button` either by adding it to your xml layout file OR by create a new instance programmatically.
+You can add the `Feed Button` either by adding it to your xml layout file OR by creating a new instance programmatically.

  - 	Add `FeedButton` directly inside xml: